Marth Mariam Cathedral, Kandanad

 Marth Mariam Cathedral Kandanad is a Christian church in the Ernakulam district of Kerala, India.
-It is the Cathedral Church of the Malankara Syrian Orthodox Church in Kandanad Diocese and is also known as The Yerushulem of East (Kizhakkinde Yerushulem).
+It is the Cathedral Church of the Malankara orthodox Syrian Church in Kandanad West Orthodox Diocese and is also known as The Yerushulem of East (Kizhakkinde Yerushulem).

 The present structure of the Church has five stages in its formation.
 It may well suit to compare its constructions with the different stages of the construction of Yerushulem Church in Old Testament.
 It may be the reason because this church is also christened as Kizhakkinde Yerushulem of Malankara.
-Though there are no much documents available about its beginning, there are decrypts written in stones mentioned about its second stage of development is available.
+Though there are scant documents available about its beginning, there are decrypts written in stones mentioned about its second stage of development is available.
 The decrypts from the granite cross which was there in front of the church gives information about this second stage of construction.
 It is mentioned in one of the stone that the corner stone of this new church is laid on 1672 Kumbam 25 (Malayalam calendar month).